-The Berkeley College Alumni Association serves more than 50,000 alumni across the U.S. and around the world.
-Alumni receive free career assistance; alumni networking and employment opportunities; College libraries and e-resources; and invitations to social, networking, and educational events.
-Alumni also return to Berkeley for speaking engagements, as alumni panelists, for community service events, and as advisors on the Alumni Leadership Council.
+The Berkeley College Alumni Association serves more than 68,000 alumni across the U.S. and around the world.
+Alumni can participate in networking and career development opportunities, as well as social and educational events.
+Alumni also have access to the Berkeley College libraries and e-resources.
+Graduates of degree programs are eligible for free career assistance.
+Alumni also return to Berkeley for speaking engagements, as alumni panelists, for community service events, and as advisors on the Berkeley College Alumni Board.